feliperohdee/use-dynamodb-reactive-hooks/README.md

 ## 📝 Notes

-- Failed webhooks will be retried according to the `retryLimit` configuration
+- Failed webhooks will be retried according to the `retryLimit` configuration.
-- Tasks are marked as FAILED after reaching `maxErrors` threshold (default: 5)
+- Tasks are marked as `MAX-ERRORS-REACHED` after reaching `maxErrors` threshold (default: 5).
-- Recurring webhooks are automatically rescheduled after successful execution
+- Recurring webhooks are automatically rescheduled after successful execution.
-- The scheduler uses DynamoDB's GSI capabilities for efficient webhook querying
+- The scheduler uses DynamoDB's GSI capabilities for efficient webhook querying.
-- All timestamps are in ISO 8601 format and stored in UTC
+- All timestamps are in ISO 8601 format and stored in UTC.
-- Webhook execution is concurrent with configurable limits
+- Webhook execution is concurrent with configurable limits.
-- Batch operations (`deleteMany` and `suspendMany`) support chunked processing for better performance
+- Batch operations support chunked processing for better performance.
-- The `chunkLimit` parameter in batch operations allows you to control the size of each processing batch
+- The `chunkLimit` parameter in batch operations allows you to control the size of each processing batch.
-- Execution logs are stored in a separate table with configurable TTL
+- Execution logs are stored in a separate table with configurable TTL.
+- Forking creates new tasks based on existing ones, copying relevant properties and appending `#FORK` to the namespace.
+- Subtasks are created for delayed tasks, with `type` set to `SUBTASK` and `namespace` appended with `#SUBTASK`.
+- Debouncing for delayed tasks is achieved by updating the existing subtask instead of creating a new one.
+- Concurrency control is implemented using the `pid` field and conditional updates.
+- Debugging capabilities allow testing task conditions without triggering actual webhooks.
+- UUID generation and hashing utilities are provided for task and fork IDs.

 ## 📄 License